Share

-Community Management, which is the process of interacting with your brand’s audience across social media platforms such as Facebook, Twitter, TikTok and Instagram, is essential for the hospitality industry.
+Community management, which is the process of interacting with your brand’s audience across social media platforms such as Facebook, Instagram, X and TikTok, is essential for the hospitality industry.
 Whether you’re running a restaurant, café, pub or bar, it’s vital that you have a consistent online presence and are available around the clock to answer guests’ queries and comments - both positive and negative.

 Not convinced of its importance?
-71% of customers are more likely to recommend a restaurant if it responds quickly on social media, and people are willing to spend around 40% more with restaurant brands who engage with their followers.
-Keep reading to learn more about the significant role Community Management plays in the hospitality industry.
+71% of customers are more likely to recommend a restaurant if it responds quickly on social media, and people are willing to spend around 40% more with restaurant brands that engage with their followers.
+Keep reading to learn more about the significant role community management plays in the hospitality industry.

 Table Bookings

-Community Management takes this one step further and makes it even quicker for your guests to book, as they can simply drop you a message on Facebook or Twitter containing their personal details, party size and desired time, without having to navigate a separate booking widget or even visit your website at all.
-Once they have sent you this information, you can then make the reservation on their behalf and respond to let them know their booking is confirmed.
+Community management takes this one step further and makes it even quicker for your guests to book, as they can simply drop you a message on Facebook, Instagram or X containing their personal details, party size and desired time, without having to navigate a separate booking widget or even visit your website at all.
+Once they’ve sent you this information, you can then make the reservation on their behalf and respond to let them know their booking is confirmed.

 Live Complaints & Real-Time Interactions